Lynn and Dereham Railway

-The Lynn and Dereham Railway was a standard gauge 26+1/2 mi single track railway running between King's Lynn and Dereham in the English county of Norfolk.
-The Lynn to Dereham line opened in 1846 and closed in 1968, although the section between Middleton Towers and King's Lynn remains open to freight.
+The Lynn and Dereham Railway is a largely closed standard gauge 26+1/2 mi single track railway running between King's Lynn and Dereham in the English county of Norfolk.
+The Lynn to Dereham line opened in 1846 and closed to passenger services in 1968, although the section between Middleton Towers and King's Lynn remains open to freight.